Draakoor/h2m-gscscripts/ReadMe.md

 Thanks to Kalitos for the Restrict Killstreak script Thanks to Joey for his trickshot script and thanks to drex for fixing it.
-Thanks to justinabellera for his/her trickshot script
+Thanks to justinabellera for his/her trickshot script Thanks to Matt.T for the Vanity trickshot script